ryancdickson/staging/docs/BR.md

 **P-Label**: A XN-Label that contains valid output of the Punycode algorithm (as defined in RFC 3492, Section 6.3) from the fifth and subsequent positions.

-**Primary CAA Determination**: The basis for which the CA has checked CAA records and determined its authority to issue a certificate for the requested domain.
+**Primary CAA Determination**: The basis for which the CA has checked CAA records and determined its authority to issue a certificate for the requested domain(s).

 **Primary Domain Validation Determination**: The basis for which the CA has determined Applicant authority and/or domain authorization or control using one of the methods described in Section 3.2.2.4 of this Policy.